MinaProtocol/mina/src/app/website/posts/scans.markdown

 ## Appendix

-We can reify this model with the [following signature in the Coda codebase](https://github.com/CodaProtocol/coda/blob/7bdfa3421e49b73ed812a6eeab3ca0b8ce1be479/src/lib/parallel_scan/parallel_scan.mli):
+We can reify this model with the [following signature in the Coda&nbsp;codebase](https://github.com/CodaProtocol/coda/blob/7bdfa3421e49b73ed812a6eeab3ca0b8ce1be479/src/lib/parallel_scan/parallel_scan.mli):

 <div class="side-footnote-container">
 <div class="side-footnote">